 You must be sure to provide the EEOC with an explanation of the confidential nature of the information.

-Upload Position Statement Correctly
+How to Properly Upload an EEOC Position Statement

 The EEOC provides the employee or former employee making the charge against you with a copy of your EEOC position statement.
 For this reason, it’s essential to consider your tone, language, and confidential information provided.